The Mission of the Seventy-Two, 1-24

 Snakes and scorpions are apt symbols of the domain of Satan, given his intention to poison minds and impart the sting of death to those who oppose him.
 (Hendriksen)

-Lk 10:21 At that time Jesus, full of joy through the Holy Spirit, said, “I praise you, Father, Lord of heaven and earth, because you have hidden these things from the wise and learned, and revealed them to little children.
-Yes, Father, for this was your good pleasure.”
+10:21 On that same occasion Jesus rejoiced in the Holy Spirit and said, “I praise you, Father, Lord of heaven and earth, because you have hidden these things from the wise and intelligent, and revealed them to little children.
+Yes, Father, for this was your gracious will.
+10:22 All things have been given to me by my Father.
+No one knows who the Son is except the Father, or who the Father is except the Son and anyone to whom the Son decides to reveal him.”

-Luke 10:24 For I tell you that many prophets and kings wanted to see what you see but did not see it, and to hear what you hear but did not hear it.”
+10:23 Then Jesus turned to his disciples and said privately, “Blessed are the eyes that see what you see!
+10:24 For I tell you that many prophets and kings longed to see what you see but did not see it, and to hear what you hear but did not hear it.”

 The Parable of the Good Samaritan, 25-37